Table of Contents

 A Many ISA programs do require a visa.
 Please contact ISA and the country's consulate website (links can be found on the ISA website) for details.
 Please note that if a visa is required for your program, you are responsible for securing your own visa.

-A Yes, credit cards may be used for any portion of the program price (Visa, MasterCard, American Express, Discover).
+A Yes, credit cards may be used for any portion of the program price (Visa, MasterCard, Discover, and American Express).
 All program fees can also be paid by personal check, cashier's check, or money order.

 A ISA accepts any financial aid that the U.S. university is willing to process upon receipt of the ISA Verification of Award and the good faith payment.
 Please refer to the Paying With Financial Aid section of the website for more detailed information on the four different payment options available.